Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Yeah.

-Favorite album you probably listened to a hundred times.
+Favorite album, probably listened to 100 times.

-I do know that feeling of getting a new album,
+But I, but I, yeah, I do know that feeling of getting a new album.

-probably more so when you have to go out and buy it.
+Probably more so when you have to go out and buy it.

 Yeah, because it was more of an experience, wasn't it?